 Place the chocolate cookies about 2 ½ inches apart.

-Note: To maintain uniformity we measured about 2 tbsp of cookie dough for each cookie.
+Note: To maintain uniformity we measured about 2 tablespoon of cookie dough for each cookie.

 Bake in a preheated oven at 325 degrees F (160 degree C) for 15 minutes.
 Yields 12 large cookies.